Subscribe to stay updated

 View this post on Instagram

-At first glance, this is nothing more than a plain cardboard box held closed by a sticker.
+At first glance, this is nothing more than a plain cardboard box held closed by a custom label.

 And in truth, the inside doesn't look much different.